Blog / Math Learning / IQ Test for 10 & 12 Year Olds: Basics, Questions, Scores

 • Perceptual reasoning – spatial perception, pattern recognition, and visual-motor coordination

-• Working memory – attention, concentration while solving problems
+• Working memory – attention, and concentration while solving problems

 • Processing speed – timing on visual-motor tasks requiring focused attention